Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Introduction

 Performance evaluations of existing flow-guided localization approaches, specifically those described in~\cite{gomez2022nanosensor} and~\cite{simonjan2021body}, have been conducted in a simplified manner, focusing primarily on the mobility of nanodevices.
 Consequently, these assessments overlook various potential effects of \ac{THz} wireless communication, such as interference, as well as energy-related constraints arising from energy-harvesting and intermittent operation of the nanodevices.
 It is also worth noting that~\cite{lemic2022toward} performed a limited performance evaluation, examining the number of nanodevices required for localizing a nanodevice at any location in the body through multi-hopping.
 As such, current evaluations provide only rough indications due to their limited realism and subjective evaluation methodologies.

-In this article, we aim to enhance the realism of such assessments by considering multiple factors simultaneously.
-This includes accounting for the mobility of the nanodevices, in-body nanoscale THz communication between the nanodevices and the external world, and various energy-related and technological constraints, such as pulse-based modulation, that impact nanodevices' performance.
+In this article, we aim to enhance such assessments' realism by simultaneously considering multiple factors.
+These factors include accounting for the nanodevices' mobility, in-body nanoscale THz communication between them and the external world, and various energy-related and technological constraints, such as pulse-based modulation, which impact the nanodevices' performance.
 By incorporating these elements through the utilization of a simulator for objective and standardized performance evaluation of flow-guided nanoscale localization~\cite{lopez2023toward}, we seek to provide a more comprehensive and realistic understanding of the performance of flow-guided localization.
-To the best of our knowledge, this article represents the first attempt at objective and realistic performance assessment of different flow-guided localization approaches across a set of standardized heterogeneous metrics including point and region estimation accuracies, as well as the reliability of localization.
-Our approach is inspired by established approaches targeting objective evaluation and benchmarking of more traditional indoor localization approaches stemming from efforts such as NIST PerfLoc~\cite{moayeri2016perfloc}, EU EVARILOS~\cite{van2015platform}, and Microsoft/IPSN indoor localization competition~\cite{lymberopoulos2015realistic}.
+To the best of our knowledge, this article represents one of the first attempts at an objective and realistic performance assessment of different flow-guided localization approaches across a set of standardized heterogeneous metrics, including point and region estimation accuracies and localization reliability.
+Our work is inspired by established approaches targeting objective evaluation and benchmarking of traditional indoor localization solutions stemming from efforts such as NIST PerfLoc~\cite{moayeri2016perfloc}, EU EVARILOS~\cite{van2015platform}, and Microsoft/IPSN indoor localization competition~\cite{lymberopoulos2015realistic}.